 A nurse anesthetist has many typical places to work at.
 As CRNAs have an evergreen job in their bag, they have many job scopes in traditional positions like:

 - Plastic surgery centers

 - Public health centers

 Nurse anesthetist salary by city & state

-Nurse anesthetist salary varies to some extent in different states in the US, including Texas, NY, as well as Canada and the rest part of the world.
-Many of CRNAs with having fantastic nurse anesthetist programs search job near the place they live.
+Nurse anesthetist salary varies to some extent in different states in the US, including Texas, NY, as well as Canada, and the rest part of the world.
+Many CRNAs with having fantastic nurse anesthetist programs search for jobs near the place they live.

-The top 10 States that pay highest nurse anesthetist salary, are as follows:
+The top 10 states that pay the highest nurse anesthetist salary, are as follows:

 Nurse anesthetist salary per State

-According to the U.S. Bureau of Labor Statistics, below is a list of States in alphabetical order that pay highest annual nurse anesthetist salary:
+According to the U.S. Bureau of Labor Statistics, below is a list of States in alphabetical order that pays the highest annual nurse anesthetist salary:

 New Hampshire: $160,370